amadeus4dev/developer-guides/docs/examples/prototypes.md

 ## Prototypes from community

 We have many additional prototypes that developers in our community built and shared!

-Explore them in [GitHub](https://github.com/amadeus4dev) when searching by the keyword `prototype`, `demo` or `example`.

-Below you can see our blog articles related to the external prototypes available in GitHub.
+Explore them in [Amadeus for Developers -Examples GitHub](https://github.com/amadeus4dev-examples){:target="\_blank"}.

 | Use Cases                  | Blog Link                                                                                                                                                                                                                                                  |